RisingStack/nuxt3-rendering-modes/README.md

 #### SPA
 **Single Page Application** (also called **Client Side Rendering**).

-In this rendering mode  HTML elements are generated after the browser downloads and parses all the JavaScript code containing the instructions to create the current interface.
+HTML elements are generated after the browser downloads and parses all the JavaScript code containing the instructions to create the current interface.
 #### SSR
 **Server Side Rendering** (also called **Universal Rendering**).

-In this mode, Nuxt server generates the html on demand and returns a fully rendered HTML page to the browser.
+Nuxt server generates the html on demand and returns a fully rendered HTML page to the browser.
 #### SSG
 **Static Site Generation**

-With this mode, page is generated at build time and served to the browser and is not regenerated again until next build
+Page is generated at build time and served to the browser and is not regenerated again until next build
 #### SWR
 **Stale While Revalidate**